 A year after his death, Tokugawa Ieyasu was enshrined at Nikko, elevating his status to divinity.
 Toshogu branch shrines spread throughout Japan.

-When Toshogu Shrine was constructed, the designers had something divine in mind.
+When Nikko Toshogu was constructed, the designers had something divine in mind.
 The ingenuity and careful attention to detail that went into constructing Nikko Toshogu Shrine is extraordinary.
-It's vibrant colors, and flamboyant carvings stand in stark contrast to much of Japan's more spartan design.
+Its vibrant colors and flamboyant carvings stand in stark contrast to much of Japan's more spartan design.

-Among the breathtaking structures at Toshogu Shrine, the five-storied pagoda is the most conspicuous because of its height.
+Among the breathtaking structures at Nikko Toshogu, the five-storied pagoda is the most conspicuous because of its height.
 It stands near the main entrance.
-The five stories represent the elements of existence: in ascending order, earth, water, fire, wind, and void.
+The five stories represent the elements of existence in ascending order: earth, water, fire, wind, and void.

 The Yomeimon Gate is Japan's most lavishly decorated gate.
-It's covered with 508 detailed carvings of children and elders and mythical beasts.
-It is a masterpiece of Edo-period craftsmanship.
+It is covered with 508 detailed carvings of children and elders and mythical beasts and is a masterpiece of Edo-period craftsmanship.

-Although not as lavish as most structures at Toshogu Shrine, the tomb of Tokugawa Ieyasu is its most significant site.
+Although not as lavish as most structures at Nikko Toshogu, the tomb of Tokugawa Ieyasu is its most significant site.
 You'll ascend a long set of stairs through thick forest before approaching the tomb.
 The view of the shrine from above and the Yomeimon Gate is worth the climb.

-You could spend hours taking in the all the intricate carvings that cover Toshogu Shrine, but three are particularly renowned.
+You could spend hours taking in the all the intricate carvings that cover Nikko Toshogu Shrine, but three are particularly renowned.